 Welcome to Alternative Homes

-Alternative Homes has been providing high-quality service to those in need since we opened our doors in 1983.
-Every day, we strive to provide clients housing with services in order to obtain the best transitional experience in the Minneapolis area.
+Every day at Alternative Homes, we strive to provide clients lodging with services in order to obtain the most comfortable and efficient transitional experience in the Minneapolis area.

 Serving the Community